 In September, Jet Air’s newest hangar was finalized, a 40,000 square foot hangar facility opened.
 We now have 120,000 square feet of total hangar space; Jet Air Group is by far the largest FBO on the field, with the most heated hangar space.
 An aircraft interior shop moved in to the new facility.
 A ramp expansion was completed along with an additional taxiway connecting to taxiway “delta,” allowing for more parking space and easier turn-around.

 In January, Jet Air purchased their own de-ice truck.
 Within 2019 the deice program expanded to 2 trucks, each capable of deicing a 747 sized aircraft.
 Frontier started flights into Green Bay from Denver & Orlando, Jet Air got the contract to fuel and deice them.
 Jet Air became the first and only FBO at Austin Straubel to do 121 level deicing.

-In 2019 Jet Air also completed construction on a brand new 20,000 gallon Jet-A storage tank.
+In December of 2019 Jet Air also completed construction on a brand new 20,000 gallon Jet-A storage tank.

 Covid-19 took it's toll on air travel across the board.
-Our contract with the US military and the emergency medical flights we support required us to remain open during the government shutdown.
+Our contract with the US Military and the emergency medical flights meant we were essential and remained open during the government shutdown.
 Business slowed but we powered through.
-We hosted a Presidential Rally prior to the election.
+We hosted the President for a Fox News interview in our newest hangar.

 The pandemic opened some opportunities up for us.
 In October we were awared a contract with Delta Airlines to clean, fog, and conduct security searches on all of their flights.
 We also started Private Charter Security Screening Program (PCSSP) to screen charter aircraft.
 We purchased a Kloader for large cargo loading/offloading.
 We offered both of these services as well as ground support to 3 NFL teams at the stadium this year, including the arrival of the very first 787 Dreamliner to visit KGRB.